 Discussions about mobile design are always attractive because of their various aspects and approaches.
 Mobile developers and designers are interested in sharing their views on mobile design trends, factors, and limitations, etc.

-At our turn, we keep contribute with an article discussing mobile forms and inputs designing: How to make users feel comfortable?
-Let’s check following tips to see if they are helpful.
+At our turn, we keep contributing with an article discussing mobile forms and inputs designing: How to make users feel comfortable?
+Let’s check the following tips to see if they are helpful.

 Table of Contents

 No one denies that mobile screen is so small, and that’s a challenge for a mobile designer when the attempt to put all the elements on that little screen.
 Labels of inputs will be to be cut off if the designer makes a wrong decision on its places, such as on the left or right side of the screen.